And this is from my heartFernando

-This article is a little longer and more roundabout than your most humble and obedient servant’s previous posts, but I wanted to share with you some of Japan’s history, and examples of this country’s most fabulous practical art as produced by its blacksmiths and professional sharpeners as background of the Japanese mindset regarding sharpening steel tools.
+This article is a little longer and more roundabout than your most humble and obedient servant’s previous posts, but I wanted to share with you some of Japan’s history, and examples of this country’s most fabulous practical art as produced by its blacksmiths and professional sharpeners as insight into the Japanese mindset regarding sharpening.
 But before I get into that, I would like to share some relevant words of wisdom from Hollywood’s wisest man.

-The handsome gentleman in the picture is Fernando.
+The handsome gentleman in the picture above is Fernando (actually Billy Crystal).
 He is neither a blacksmith nor a sharpener of tools or weapons, but his insight into physical beauty and words of wisdom about happiness are pertinent to sharpening, as we shall see below.
-If you are not familiar with ‘Nando, I suggest you google him or view a video or two on BoobTube.
+If you are not familiar with ‘Nando, I suggest you google him or view a video or two on NoobTube.

-So what does our dapper Latin Lover have to do with sharpening?
+So what does this dapper Latin lover have to do with sharpening?
 And swords?

 As ‘Nando taught the world, a wise person will not equate looking good with feeling good.
 Likewise, you would be wise to not confuse a blade’s appearance with its performance.
-Indeed, a blade that looks as sharp as the skinny end of nothing may not actually cut very well in some applications.
+Indeed, a blade that looks as sharp as the skinny end of nothing may not actually cut well in some applications.
 A good example is Japanese swords.
 Let me tell you a true story to illustrate my point.

 When I was a university student in Japan, I was privileged to be entrusted with a number of swords that belonged at the time to the late Dr. Walter Compton, Chairman of Miles Laboratories and the inventor of Alka-Seltzer.
 He was a wealthy man who had a huge collection of swords obtained while an officer for the US military in Japan immediately after the war when Allied forces required the defeated Japanese people, on pain of death, to surrender all swords, civilian and military.
 Of course, many valuable and rare family heirlooms were surrendered or forcefully confiscated.
 Supposedly they all went to the bottom of Tokyo Bay in bunches, or were melted for scrap.
 But we know better, don’t we.